Merzasphor/MWSE/docs/source/apis/mwscript.md

 ### `mwscript.getDetected`

+Use [`tes3mobileActor.isPlayerDetected`](https://mwse.github.io/MWSE/types/tes3mobileActor/#isplayerdetected) or depending on what you are doing, [`detectSneak`](https://mwse.github.io/MWSE/events/detectSneak/) event may be desirable.
 Wrapper for the GetDetected mwscript function.

 ```lua
 local result = mwscript.getDetected({ reference = ..., target = ... })